wp-plugins/imajize/README.txt

 After you download the plugin, create a new Imajize account (You'll start with a Free plan with no credit card required, and no messy strings attached).

 - Download the Imajize plugin from Wordpress
-- Create an Imajize account and upload your 360º product photos to your Imajize account
+- [Create an Imajize account](http://www.imajize.com) and upload your 360º product photos to your Imajize account
 - Copy and paste the Imajize embed link into any page or post (just like a YouTube embed link)
 - WooCommerce users: go to the product page and add the 360 view link into the "Featured spin URL" field to replace the defautl featured product image

+Feel free to use the following embed link to test the plugin: http://embed.imajize.com/PQUDbEJO_N4

 = How can I create 360º images? =